US Open Cut Explained: How Many Golfers Make It Through To The Weekend

 Interestingly, unlike many PGA Tour or DP World Tour Events, players at the men's Majors who fail to make the cut still do get paid.

-In 2020, those who missed the cut were paid $10,000 for 36-holes of golf, while amateurs were not remunerated.
+Those who miss the cut at the US Open are paid $10,000 for 36-holes of golf, while amateurs do not get remunerated.

-While they did miss out on the big prize pots from the US Open prize money that those who go on to make the weekend will obtain, that is still a pretty handsome amount of cash that will cover their expenses to play in the tournament.
+While they do miss out on the big prize pots from the US Open prize money that those who go on to make the weekend will obtain, that is still a pretty handsome amount of cash that will cover their expenses to play in the tournament.

 And while you may be wondering why players get paid for failing to make the weekend, USGA chief executive Mike Whan clarified the position of why players are rewarded for taking part.